psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The functional energy contribution [Eh] to the total SCF energy (DFT only).
    Quantity :math:`E_{xc}` in Eqs. :eq:`SCFterms` and :eq:`DFTterms`.

+.. psivar:: DFT VV10 ENERGY

+   The VV10 nonlocal contribution [Eh] to the total SCF energy (DFT only).
+   Included in :psivar:`DFT FUNCTIONAL TOTAL ENERGY`.

 .. psivar:: DISPERSION CORRECTION ENERGY fctl DISPERSION CORRECTION ENERGY